Eligibility

 • Sec.
 403 (b) Salary Reduction Agreement Form

 • You may be able to reduce your taxable income by making voluntary (employee) contributions to the 403 (b) U.S. Retirement Plan.
 Use the SRA Form to authorize a new voluntary contribution or to confirm a continued voluntary contribution from your monthly pay.
-For 2024 voluntary contributions are limited to $23,000 for employees under age 50 and $30,500 for employees aged 50 and above.
+For 2025 pre-tax voluntary contributions are limited to $23,500 for employees under age 50 and $31,000 for employees aged 50 and above.
 Based on the information that you provide, AIARC will perform the maximum contribution tests to determine if your requested voluntary contribution amount will exceed the allowable limit.
 For more information about the 2024 limits on retirement contributions, please refer to the Internal Revenue Service Website.
 In the FAQ section of this website, you can find the limits for the retirement contributions.

 If you have any doubt about your eligibility for exemption or about the appropriate withholding for you, it is recommended that you seek professional tax advice.